 - Students with transferable nursing courses must take UNRS 270 Theories and Concepts in Professional Nursing prior to any other nursing course at APU except UNRS 220 Health Assessment, which may be taken concurrently.

-- Transfer students with nursing credit must meet the 2+2 program requirements for transfer applicants above, plus:
+- Transfer students with nursing credit must meet the BS in Nursing Transfer program requirements for transfer applicants above, plus: